How to Order in French: The French Restaurant Vocabulary You Need to Know

 Le digestif | After-dinner drink |

-*You may also encounter the terms le menu and la formule , which are set menus where you may or may not have a choice between the number of total dishes you consume and what you have for each course.
+Note that instead of prix fixe, you may also encounter the terms le menu or la formule , which are set menus where you may or may not have a choice between the number of total dishes you consume and what you have for each course.

 Before you make your meal order, you might want something to drink first.
-Once you’ve perused les boissons (drinks), this phrase will come in handy:
+Once you’ve perused les boissons (the drinks), this phrase will come in handy:

 Here are some words you might see in the “drinks” section of the menu: